Coloby/quartz_notes/quartz_content/PublicNotes/Important notes - shared.md

-- Important notes from main topics
+- what?
+Shared most important notes from the main topics of my knowledge base

 - [ ] [[Mind]]
 	- [ ] [[Int]]
 		- [ ] [[PVM]]